 - 1. Go to Video > Image > Day-night mode.

 - 2. Turn on Allow illumination.

-- 3. Click IR in the live view and select Manual.
+- 3. Click Sir and select Manual.

 - 4. Adjust the intensity.

 Reduce noise in low-light conditions

 To reduce noise in low-light conditions, you can adjust one or more of the following settings: